Intreecom/robotlb/tutorial.md

 By the way, if you want to get more info about how the connection between the cloud network and vSwitch works, you can follow this tutorial: https://docs.hetzner.com/cloud/networks/connect-dedi-vswitch/

+### Firewall

+Once robot servers are accessible from the private network, we can hide them with the firewall.
+I would recommend you to only hide ports that we don't want to expose, because of possible DNS issues.

 ### Deploying agents

 Finally, we got to a part where we started deploying agent nodes.
 To do so, we will use another bash script.